JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Ordered from the longest to the shortest, here are three (and there are definitely more) examples with the same functionality.
+Ordered from the longest to the shortest, here are three examples with the same functionality (and there are definitely many more).
 Using the `map(iterable) do itervar ... end` syntax, that creates anonymous function from the block of code.
 ```@example lab01_base
 function polynomial(a, x)